Tanja Božič, cultural attaché

 The Goethe-Institut Ljubljana is a member of EUNIC Slovenia, a network involving several European cultural institutions promoting intercultural dialogue, mobility, early language learning, and multilingualism.

-Italijanski inštitut za kulturo v Sloveniji Istituto Italiano di Cultura Lubiana Breg 12, 1000 Ljubljana
+Italijanski inštitut za kulturo Istituto Italiano di Cultura di Lubiana Breg 12, 1000 Ljubljana

 Website